Park, Trail and Facility Projects

 Trail Detour signs at Joseph Kolodzie Oshawa Creek Bike Path

-The City is redeveloping Nipigon Park, located at 540 Nipigon Street.
-The new design will be based on community feedback and will focus on engaging and creative play opportunities for individuals of all ages and abilities.
+The City is undertaking the design phase for the redevelopment of Nipigon Park, located at 540 Nipigon St. The new design will consider community feedback and will focus on engaging and creative play opportunities for individuals of all ages and abilities.

 Details